s-oshitade/home_direct/README.md

 * Automated (unit) testing
 * Toggle light and dark view
 * More robust implementation of favorites and messaging features
-* Incorporate google maps in the property listings
 * Enhanced considerations for user data privacy
-* Host application on Heroku or order hosting platforms
+* Host application on Heroku or other hosting platforms

 ## Getting Started
 1. Create the `.env` by using `.env.example` as a reference.
 Update the .env file with your correct local information
 2. Install dependencies: `npm i`
-3. Fix to binaries for sass: `npm rebuild node-sass`
-4. Reset database: `npm run db:reset`
+3. Reset database: `npm run db:reset`
+4. Connect to psql and database: `psql` and `\c midterm`
 5. Run the server: `npm run local`
 6. Visit `http://localhost:8080/`